Bishop Feehan High School

 Bishop Feehan High School is a co-educational Catholic high school in Attleboro, Massachusetts.
 It is located in the Roman Catholic Diocese of Fall River.
 The school was built in 1961 and staffed by the Sisters of Mercy.
 The school has grown to over 1,000 students.
 Each class is approximately 250+ students, who are selected from a significantly larger pool of applicants.

 The second of five regional, diocesan Catholic high schools constructed in the Diocese of Fall River, the school opened in the fall of 1961.

 Academics

 Feehan offers 17 AP classes and honors courses in mathematics, foreign languages, English, science and the arts.

 100% of Feehan most recent graduating class was accepted to a four-year institution and 98% enrolled at a four-year institution.

 Athletics

-The athletic activities include football, marching band, ice hockey, cheerleading, volleyball, cross country, basketball, track, soccer, baseball, swim, lacrosse, water polo, fencing, and some others.
-Bishop Feehan's football team has won numerous state titles including the latest in 2012 where they defeated Lynnfield High School at Gillette Stadium in Foxboro, MA.
-Feehan athletes won three state titles in 2015-16, including wins in golf, swimming and girls basketball.
-Feehan initiated a boys and girls lacrosse program in 2007 and more recently launched varsity field hockey and varsity girls ice hockey.
-The Boys Spring Track team currently has 91 straight dual-meet wins.
-Most recently, the Girls Soccer team won the Division 1 state title and went undefeated the entire season.